 Finally, the comparison of the darker reds.
 Essie Forever yummy is the lightest of these shades.
 It’s clearly lighter than Maki me happy and A list in real life.
 Essie Maki me happy and A list are super difficult to tell apart.
 Maki me happy contains a little bit more pink, but that’s the only difference.
 In terms of opacity, Maki me happy is a bit more opaque, while A list has more of a jelly formula.
 Essie Bordeaux is clearly the darkest of the shades, darker than A list and Maki me happy.

 Personally, I definitely found some new favorites while working on this comparison.
 I would have never picked up ‘A list’ and ‘Nailed it’, if it wasn’t for this post, but I absolutely love them now.
 This post also reminded me of how much I love Wicked and Bordeaux, especially this time of year.

 I’m a bit less excited about the trio ‘Aperitif’, ‘Really red’ and ‘Russian roulette’.
 The Essie section in my drugstore is very limited, I don’t understand why they added three shades that are this similar.
 I know that they are slightly different and that it is just a very popular color, but I rather had seen that they would have used the space to create a more diverse core collection.
-The same holds for ‘A list’ and ‘Maki me happy’, they are so similar that I don’t understand that they have kept them both (although in the US this doesn’t seem to be the case).
+In North America, all three shades seem to be discontinued, although some are still easy to find!
+‘A list’, ‘Maki me happy’, and ‘Fishnet stockings’ are also very similar and I don’t understand why they have kept all three (although in the US ‘Maki me happy’ seems to be discontinued).